chasnerDS/UdacityDS_BlogPost/README.md

-1. Which months are most profitable in Seattle and in Boston?
+1. Which months are most profitable in Seattle?
-2. Can a model trained on feature-data from one city predict prices in the other city?
-    a.
-Train on Seattle data
-    b.
-Train on Boston data
-    c.
-Train on combined data
+2. How to become a top earner in Airbnb in Seattle?
+3. How well does a model trained without reviews perform?
-3. How much does model performance improve, if we include reviews?
+4. How much does model performance improve, if we include reviews?